ttyskg/marp-themes/README.md

 ## Uranus theme

-A theme baded on the official Gaia:
+A theme based on the official Gaia:

 - changed the background color to white.
 - most of the content is centered (figure, table, code block, etc).